25th Annual Meeting!

 Join SPSSEG at Boston Harbor Marina to enjoy featured, local beers, and discover the latest trends in science, research and restoration happening in our own Puget Sound region!
 Happening the first Thursday of the Month at 6:30 pm.

-The first will be on July 7, 2017 with Habitat Biologist Lisa Belleveau talking about Estuaries in the South Sound.
+The first will be on August 3, 2017 with Shellfish Biologist Mary Middleton from the Pacific Shellfish Institute talking about the Science of Shellfish

 We are overwhelmed by the support shown on Saturday at our 3rd Annual Chum, Chowder, and Chocolate.
 A record 500 people came to the Trail on a cold, sunny day to enjoy a cuppa Xinh’s famous chowder served up by Taylor Shellfish and some hot coco before heading down the Trail to watch the magical event that is chum spawning in Kennedy & Fiscus Creeks.
 Visitors donated over $1,400 to the Trail; supporting 400 student visitors to the Trail.